Allen-Synthesis/EuroPi/software/contrib/hamlet.md

 ## Basic Usage
 1. Connect a clock input to the Digital input
 2. Connect a Bass Drum to output 1, Hi-hat to output 2
-3. Start your clock - a pattern will output gates on outputs 1/2.
+3. Start your clock - the pattern will output gates on outputs 1/2.
 4. Select different patterns manually using knob 2 (right-hand knob).
 The selected pattern is shown visually on the screen.